My Dog Ate Glasses Cleaner What Should I Do?

 What to Do If Your Dog Has Swallowed Glasses Cleaner

-When you get to the vet’s, they will do a physical exam and order lab tests to check your dog’s blood for signs that major organs have been damaged.
+When you get to the vet’s, they will do a physical exam and order lab tests to check your dog’s blood for any signs of organ damage.

-If the glasses cleaner was swallowed a short time ago, then the vet may induce vomiting.
+If the glasses cleaner was swallowed a short time ago, then the vet may induce vomiting, depending on the ingredients it contains.
 However, if the cleaner solution was swallowed longer ago, then the vet may try to use activated charcoal.
-This works to keep the cleaning solution from being absorbed by the intestines, and then causing damage to your dog’s major organs.
+This works to keep any remianing cleaning solution from being further absorbed by the intestines, causing damage to your dog’s major organs.

 In all cases, the key here is fast and prompt action once you realize your dog has swallowed some glasses cleaner.
 The sooner you can get your dog to the vet, the sooner treatment can be applied, which could just save your dog’s life!